rickyringler/Streamlit_Starter_Guide_with_Authentication/README.md

    - Replace with your password for secure authentication.

 2. **TEMPORARY_LOGO.PNG:**
-   - Replace with your organization's logo.
+   - Replace with your app's logo.

 3. **MY_DATA.CSV:**
    - Replace with your own dataset.